MathieuBuisson/Powershell-VMware/Get-StorageViewsReport/README.md

 This provides the same information as the Storage Views reports, feature which has been removed from vSphere 6.0.
 The default mode is by datastore.

+Requires PowerCLI 5.5 or later and Powershell 3.0 or later.

 PARAMETERS :